 OpenVPN, PPTP and L2TP protocols are supported, and there’s also decent iOS support and a wide coverage of servers, with no logging of the user’s activities.

-IPVanish doesn’t have a free trial, sadly, although there is a 7-day money-back guarantee with all three available plans.
+There is a 30-day money-back guarantee with all three available plans.
 The 1-year subscription is clearly the best choice in terms of outright value - especially when you consider that it covers as many devices in your household as you can handle.

 - Check out our guide to the overall best VPN of the year

 Do you need a VPN on a Mac?

 We all know the old adage by now...Macs are much safer than Windows computers, right?
 And while that remains true, it still pays to have that extra layer of security and anonymity that VPNs give you.